-Everyday life offers countless opportunities for exploring how the natural world works.
-Add travel and some unusual biological traits to the mix and you’ve got nearly unlimited chances for learning STEM (Science, Technology, Engineering, Math) subjects in a fun, spontaneous way.
-Parents (especially home-schoolers), grandparents and teachers will appreciate BioFables’ family-friendly approach to reading and learning.
+While written for children, parents (especially home-schoolers), grandparents and teachers particularly value BioFables’ family-friendly approach to reading and learning.
+Each book contains dozens of examples of the countless opportunities that everyday life offers for exploring how the natural world works.
+Add travel and some unusual biological traits to the mix and STEM (Science, Technology, Engineering, Math) subjects reveal their secrets in a fun, spontaneous way.

 In Series 1, The Adventures Begin, secrets and mysteries surround 7-year-old twins Mallory and Melody Maloney as they discover exciting things about themselves and the world around them.
 You’ll meet their parents, Grandpa Mike and a friendly scientist in the first book.
-Later books in this 12-book series will introduce additional members of the Maloney family plus a variety of friendly, helpful people who contribute to life’s lessons.
-BioFables Books 1 and 2 are a kind of prequel to the series; the books describe how Melody (book 1) and then her brother Mallory (book 2) discover their extremophile abilities.
-The science and math in these first two books may be a bit advanced for younger readers.
-Children 7-9 can catch up on this background when they are ready.
-The book list provides brief descriptions of the books in this series.
+Later books in this 12-book series will introduce additional members of the Maloney family, along with a variety of friendly, helpful people happily share their own experiences and unique wisdom.

-Each of the twelve books comprising Series 1 introduces a broad assortment of topics, as outlined in the diagram below..
+Each of the twelve books comprising Series 1 introduces a broad assortment of topics.
 The eclectic mixture of subjects in the books mimics real life, as Melody and Mallory come across nuggets of information ranging from astronomy to music to zoology (and hundreds of others in between).
-This introduction to many different areas allows young readers to discover which ones spark their imaginations.
-You can help ignite those sparks by exploring with them this site’s links to additional resources; tables with resource links for each book, arranged by chapter, will be completed by the end of the second quarter of 2016.
+This introduction to many different subject areas allows young readers to discover which ones spark their imaginations